Emission standards in India: Power plants

-However the norms for SO_{x} are even stricter for selection of sites for World Bank funded projects (refer Table 18).
-For example, if SO_{x} level is higher than 100 μg/m^{3}, no project with further SO_{x} emission can be set up; if SO_{x} level is 100 μg/m^{3}, it is called polluted area and maximum emission from a project should not exceed 100 t/day; and if SO_{x} is less than 50 μg/m^{3}, it is called unpolluted area, but the SO_{x} emission from a project should not exceed 500 t/day.
-The stipulation for NO_{x} emission is that its emission should not exceed 260 g of NO_{x}/GJ of heat input.
+However the norms for SOx are even stricter for selection of sites for World Bank funded projects (refer Table 18).
+For example, if SOx level is higher than 100 μg/m^{3}, no project with further SOx emission can be set up; if SOx level is 100 μg/m^{3}, it is called polluted area and maximum emission from a project should not exceed 100 t/day; and if SOx is less than 50 μg/m^{3}, it is called unpolluted area, but the SOx emission from a project should not exceed 500 t/day.
+The stipulation for NOx emission is that its emission should not exceed 260 g of NOx/GJ of heat input.

 In view of the above, it may be seen that improved environment norms are linked to financing and are being enforced by international financial institutions and not by the policies/laws of land.

 Fuels

 Fuel quality plays a very important role in meeting the stringent emission regulation.

 The fuel specifications of petrol and diesel have been aligned with the Corresponding European Fuel Specifications for meeting the Euro II, Euro III and Euro IV emission norms.

 The BS IV grade fuel was introduced in 2010 and is available in 39 cities, as reported in 2016.
 The rest of the country has to make do with BS III fuel.

 The use of alternative fuels has been promoted in India both for energy security and emission reduction.
 Delhi and Mumbai have more than 100,000 commercial vehicles running on CNG fuel.
 Delhi has the largest number of CNG commercial vehicles running anywhere in the World.
 India is planning to introduce Bio-diesel, ethanol petrol blends in a phased manner and has drawn up a road map for the same.
 The Indian auto industry is working with the authorities to facilitate for introduction of the alternative fuels.
 India has also set up a task force for preparing the Hydrogen road map.
 The use of LPG has also been introduced as an auto fuel and the oil industry has drawn up plans for setting up of auto LPG dispensing stations in major cities.